hexydec/dabby/docs/about.md

 ## Project Aims

 - Be small (Less than 10kb minified and gzipped)
-- Be built in a modular was so that its components can be included as needed
+- Be built in a modular way so that its components can be included as needed
-- Be fast, tries to use the browsers native functions in each method (Without duplicating more complex functionality)
+- Be fast, tries to use the browser's native functions in each method (Without duplicating more complex functionality)
 - Be easy to understand. jQuery and other clone libraries' code can be a little obfuscated to read and understand

 ## Why did you create Dabby.js?